 Soviet elite units, brought in from Siberia, had crossed the frozen Donets River, to the north of our industrial basin.
 They had flanked the German defenses and reached important railway lines, notably the Kiev-Poltava-Slavyansk line.
 They had pillaged a number of supply depots and then moved westward.
 The Russians and Siberians subsequently made a very deep thrust in the direction of the Dnieper.
 They threatened to cut off the whole Army of the South.
 They had already passed the Samara River.
-Some spearheads of Cossacks had even gotten as far as 12 kilometers from Dniepropetrovsk.
+Some spearheads of Cossacks had even gotten as far as twelve kilometers from Dniepropetrovsk.

-The German commander hastily gathered his available forces for a counteroffensive.
+The German commander hastily gathered his available forces for a counter-offensive.

-A counteroffensive when the thermometer read between 35 and 40 degrees below zero!
+A counter-offensive when the thermometer read between -35° and -40°C!